okwilkins/knowledge-system/fleeting-notes/ML & AI note.md

 So, **stochastic gradient descent** that uses a rando selected  subset of the data at every step, rather than the full dataset

-# Gradient Boosting Part 1: Regression Main Ideas
+# Gradient Boosting: Regression Main Ideas

 Grad boost very similar to AdaBoost